agda/agda/doc/user-manual/language/two-level.lagda.rst

 Basics
 ------

-Two-level type theory (2LTT) refers to versions of Martin-Lof type theory that combine two type theories: one "inner" level that is potentially a homotopy type theory or cubical type theory, which may include univalent universes and higher inductive types, and a second
+Two-level type theory (2LTT) refers to versions of Martin-Löf type theory that combine two type theories: one "inner" level that is potentially a homotopy type theory or cubical type theory, which may include univalent universes and higher inductive types, and a second